 Typically, if the change in ownership doesn’t include a change in menu, food equipment or facilities, plan review application submission isn’t required.

-Once you have received a letter by email notifying you that your application submittal is complete, your plans are assigned to a plan review officer.
+Once you have received a letter by email notifying you that your application submittal is complete, your plans are assigned to a plan review officer and their contact information is provided.
 Plans are reviewed in the order they are received.
 When your plan is up for review, you will be contacted by phone or email.
 The review of most plans is underway within about 30 days.
-If it has been more than 30 days, you can call the plan review line at 651-201-6194 to check on the status.
+If it has been more than 30 days, you can call the plan review officer directly to check on the status.

 This information can be obtained from the manufacturer’s website.
 You may also obtain equipment specification sheets from the equipment supplier or from an on-line search.

 To easily associate the equipment list with the floor plan, assign a number to each piece of equipment on the list.
 On the floor plan indicate where the equipment is located by using the number on the equipment list.